-The Athletic Training Education Program at Fort Lewis College is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
+Athletic Training Education Program: Technical Standards for Admission places specific requirements and demands on the students enrolled in the program.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
 The technical standards set forth by the Athletic Training Educational Program establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program's accrediting agency (Commission on Accreditation of Allied Heath Education Programs [CAAHEP]).
 The following abilities and expectations must be met by all students admitted to the Athletic Training Educational Program.
 In the event a student is unable to fulfill these technical standards, with or without reasonable accommodation, the student will not be admitted to the program.